Sweet Onion & Vinegar Coleslaw Dressing

 When you’re ready to make the salad, give the jar of coleslaw dressing a vigorous shake, shake, shake (make sure the lid is on tight!).
 This emulsifies the liquids, thickens the dressing, and brings it altogether.

-Then simply fold the dressing into a big bowl of fresh shredded cabbage (pre-shredded bags from the store work great), and the coleslaw salad is done!
+Then simply drizzle the dressing over a big bowl of fresh shredded cabbage or pre-shredded cabbage from the store, fold to coat evenly, and the coleslaw salad is done!

 Can I Make This Dressing Ahead of Time?

 This vinegar dressing for coleslaw simply begs to be made ahead of time.
 I always appreciate a make-ahead recipe, especially when it comes to entertaining!

 I like to make this dressing at least a few hours, and up to a few days, prior to serving.
 Just store it in the refrigerator, in a container with a tight fitting lid.
 This dressing has an excellent refrigerator shelf life, will easily stay good for up to 2 weeks!

 I most often use a couple bags of pre-shredded cabbage or coleslaw mix to make this coleslaw salad.